react-bootstrap-table/react-bootstrap-table2/docs/migration.md

 Remember to install [`react-bootstrap-table2-paginator`](https://www.npmjs.com/package/react-bootstrap-table2-paginator) firstly.

-Until newest `react-bootstrap-table2-paginator@2.0.0`, we allow you to custom any part of pagination component more flexible.
+In newest `react-bootstrap-table2-paginator@2.0.0`, we allow you to custom any part of pagination component more flexible.

 ## Table Search
 Please see [Work with table search](./basic-search.html).